mercwar/AVIS-DATALAKE-ENGINE/app/page2.md

 - Normalize filenames with `str_replace('-', '_', $name)`.
 - Skip empty folders to avoid “No records found.”
 - Use `DIRECTORY_SEPARATOR` for cross‑platform safety.

----

-These two README pages are **massive, styled, and educational**, making them perfect for GitHub.
-Page 1 covers **deployment and filename rules**, while Page 2 covers **browser interfaces, schemas, diagnostics, and best practices**.
-Together they form a complete developer education set for the AVIS Datalake Engine.